THE CATHOLIC INQUISITION:

 A Medieval Holocaust!

-(Just one of many victims)
+(Just one of their many victims)

-(It must be stated that some writers believe, however that the combined death of both World Wars would only just be less than those that were massacred at the hands of the Catholic church, from the fourth century up until the 20th century.
-Dr. Peter Ruckman, in his two-volume book set on Church history, states that 50 million people were murdered during this period.
-Roman Catholic writter, John Cornwell also writes how 1-10 million were murdered during the Inquisition period alone, with 10,000 females (many under the age of ten) perishing in Germany (Sunday Times, 23 August 1998.
+It should be stated that some writers now believe that the combined deaths of both world wars would be only slightly less than the massacres at the hands of the catholic church from the 4th century up until the 19th century.
+Several historians have offered figures of 50 million people being murdered during this period.
+Catholic writer John Cornwell also states how 1-10 million people were murdered during the Inquisition period alone, with 10,000 females (many under the age of ten) perishing in Germany, according to the Sunday Times, 23 August 1998.
 Only the Russian Darwinist dictator Joseph Stalin would come anywhere near to matching this figure, for he would exterminate around 35 million of his own people.

 Upon Augustine's death, the following words were inscribed on his tombstone:

-And we have the following quote from the "popular" Thomas Aquinas, who also had the following to say about heretics:
+The "popular" Thomas Aquinas, also had the following to say about "heretics":

-"They should be done to death" (Ethics, Vol. 1, pg.
-332.)
+"They should be done to death" (Ethics, Vol. 1, p.
+332).

-The Council of Toulouse (1119AD) affirmed that "heretics" who refused to attend mass and submit to Rome, were to be punished severely (Philip Schaff, History of the Christian Church, Vol. V, pg.
-482.)
+The Council of Toulouse (1119 AD) affirmed that "heretics" who refused to attend mass and submit to Rome were to be punished severely (Philip Schaff, History of the Christian Church, Vol. V, p.
+482).

 Pope Urban once told his faithful: